Knossos

 Knossos Sir Arthur Evans

-Knossos, the excavations by Sir Arthur Evans
+The excavations by Sir Arthur Evans

 In March 1900 to 1931, Sir Arthur Evans excavated not only the Palace but the whole surrounding area of Knossos.
 The Palace complex was excavated in only five years, an extremely short time by today’s standards.